-J Prentis
+J Prenti

 This fifth generation grocer stocks a bounty of local and seasonal produce.
-In summer the strawberries, raspberries, cherries and plums come from the nearby Stour Valley, and there's local asparagus, watercress and tomatoes. iprentis.co.uk
+In summer the strawberries, raspberries, cherries and plums come from the nearby Stour Valley, and there's local asparagus, watercress and tomatoes.

 The Thirty-Nine Steps Delicatessen